There can be some savings to be made by buying a used car in Northern Ireland and importing it to Ireland.

 Wise is authorised by the UK Financial Conduct Authority under the Electronic Money Regulations.

 Importing a used car from Northern Ireland used to be a bit more expensive than the rest of the UK.
-However, since Brexit there might be very little difference because VAT in Ireland has to be paid on UK (non-NI) imports .
+However, this will be reversed now because import VAT and sometimes duty in Ireland has to be paid on UK (non-NI) imports .

 You have to pay VAT on all used and new cars imported from Great Britain to Ireland.